Carolina Panthers vs. Miami Dolphins NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Home and road insights

-- Miami is 3-2 against the spread, and 2-3 overall, at home this year.
+- At home this season, Miami is 3-2 against the spread and 2-3 overall.

-- This year, in five home games, Miami has hit the over twice.
+- Miami has hit the over twice in five home games this year.

-- This season on the road, Carolina is 3-2 against the spread and 3-2 overall.
+- This year in away games, Carolina is 3-2 against the spread and 3-2 overall.

-- The Panthers have one win ATS (1-1) on the road as 2-point favorites or more.
+- Away from home, the Panthers have one win ATS (1-1) as 2.5-point favorites or more.

-- This season, in five away games, Carolina has gone over the total twice.
+- This season, in five road games, Carolina has hit the over twice.

 Powered by Data Skrive.